Skip to main content

 What is expiration?

-Each Option contract comes with an expiration date that is determined at the creation of the contract itself.
-An Option’s expiration date is the last day you can exercise your right to buy or sell the underlying stock at the agreed-upon strike price.
+For stock & ETF options, an option’s expiration date is the last day you can exercise your right to buy or sell the underlying stock at the agreed-upon strike price.
 If you hold your contract until expiration, and it is either out-of-the-money or in-the-money but you submitted a DNE, the Option will expire worthless.
 Or in other terms, after the expiration date, the Option contract becomes null and void (has zero value) and is no longer tradeable.

 How would my contract expire?